linxGnu/mssqlx/README.md

 * Try to keep 100% API compatible to slqx.
 All additional layers/codes are within mssqlx.go file.
 All other files belongs to sqlx.
 My work is only on mssqlx.go.
 * Provide HA solution for select-query.
 * Simple and lightweight round-robin balancer with auto health checking, distributes workloads across slaves.
 When one downs, mssqlx moves its client to "failure-zone", avoids querying over this client.
 As the slave ups again, mssqlx puts (automatically) the client back for upcoming queries.
-* Reduce role of master to delete, insert, update only since all select-queries are on slaves.
+* Modify data query (INSERT/DELETE/UPDATE) should be done on only one master for various reason but automatically switch to other if this master fails.

 Notices:

-* Obviously, you must call delete, insert, update query on master.
+* Obviously, you should call delete, insert, update query on master.
 * APIs supports executing query on Master-only or Slave-only (or boths).
 Function name for querying on Master-only has suffix "OnMaster", querying on Slaves-only has suffix "OnSlave".
-* It's recommended to add at least two TCP-Balancers like Nginx or HAProxy before your slaves for HA and let mssqlx connect to those balancers.
-When one balancer down (rare but possible), mssqlx switches flow to others.

 ## install